digital-dream-labs/oskr-owners-manual/doc/security.md

 ### Temporary access via SSH Port Forwarding

-ssh provides options to do *Port Forwarding* to create tunnels that go from your computer, over the secure connection, to the system you're logging in to.
+SSH provides options to do *Port Forwarding* to create tunnels that go from your computer, over the secure connection, to the system you're logging in to.
 This can be used to get temporary access to a developer tool.
-Although not as convenient as permanently changing firewall rules, when you disconnect the ssh connection security is automatically restored.
+Although not as convenient as permanently changing firewall rules, when you disconnect the SSH connection security is automatically restored.

 Example accessing the Anim process webViz server:

-1. ssh in to the device with Port Forwarding options:
+1. SSH in to the device with Port Forwarding options:

     ```
     grant@lord-humungus otas % ssh -L8889:localhost:8889 root@192.168.1.110